OfficeDev/TrainingContent/O3652-2 Deep Dive Apps for Office in Word/Lab.md

 11. You have now finished exercise 2 and it is time to move on to exercise 3.

-## Exercise 3: Writing Content to a Word document using Office Open XML
+## Exercise 3: Writing Content to a Word Document using Office Open XML
 *In this exercise you will continue working on the Visual Studio solution for the ContentWriter app you worked on in the previous exercise.
-You will extend the app's capabilities by adding JavaScript code to insert content into the active Word document.*
+You will extend the app's capabilities by adding JavaScript code to insert content into the active Word document using Open Office XML.*

-1. Find XML files.
+1. Look inside the folder for this lab and locate the child folder named **Starter Files**.
+You should see that this folder contains four XML files as shown in the following screenshot.
 <br/>![](Images/Fig11.png)

-2. Add XML files in Visual Studio project.
+2. Add the four XML files into the Visual Studio project into the same folder as the HTML start page named **Home.html**.
 <br/>![](Images/Fig12.png)

+3. Quickly open and review the XML content inside each of these four XML files.
+This will give you better idea of what Open Office XML looks like when targeting Microsoft Word.
-3. Open **Home.html** and add the following select element.
+4. Open **Home.html** and locate the button element with the id of **addContentOfficeOpenXml**.
+Directly under this button, add a new HTML **select** element as shown in the following code listing.

 		<div>
 		  <button id="addContentOfficeOpenXml">Office Open XML</button>